dagronf/DSFDockTile/README.md

 While the NSDockTile API isn't overly complex, I wanted something that made it easy to change the dock image, and even add basic animations from GIF images etc.

-By default an `DSFDockTile` instance operates on the Application docktile.
-You can provide your own `NSDockTile` for any window (`window.dockTile`) 	 via the `init` functions

 ## Features

 * Set the badge label